-- A method to do this is PCA - What it aims for? - It aims to expressing existing data with high-dimensionality (variables/attributes, n) in the context of a new (optimal) axis system ("subspace") with fewer dimensions d, i.e. d < n. - Goal of PCA: capture most of the variation in original data set to bring out patterns. - "fewer dimensions" => reducing dimensionality and hence the curse of dimensionality - Basically we compress the data set. - Note: might lose some of variation of original data, and hence can't perfectly reproduce original data in the new subspace, but this variation is not important (due to being very small/insignificant). - This new "subspace" comprises the Principal Components - IMPORTANT: PCA works only with numerical vectors!
+- > What it aims for? - It aims to expressing existing data with high dimensionality (attributes, n) in the context of a new (optimal) axis system ("subspace") with fewer dimensions d, i.e. d < n. - Goal of PCA: capture most of the variation in original data set to bring out patterns. - "fewer dimensions" => reducing dimensionality and hence the curse of dimensionality - Basically we compress the data set. - Note: might lose some of variation of original data, and hence can't perfectly reproduce original data in the new subspace, but this variation is not important (due to being very small/insignificant). - This new "subspace" comprises the Principal Components

+IMPORTANT: PCA works only with numerical vectors!

-- A quick look at PCA
+A quick look at PCA

 - > Several issues with the new subspace

-- How to choose new dimension d?
+- How to choose new dimension d ?

 - How to select feature space ("subspace") that represents our data well (i.e. principal components)?

-- PCA allows you to create a new space (new variables) with fewer dimensions, which explains variation of the original dataset.
-You can then map your original data onto this new space and do your analysis there!

-- How to find the axes (i.e. variables) of new space?
+- How to find axes of new space?

-- The Eigenvectors, Eigenvalues of the Covariance matrix define these spaces
+- The Eigenvectors,

+Eigenvalues of the Covariance matrix define these spaces

-- Eigenvectors are linear independent - i.e. orthogonal to each other
+- Eigenvectors are linear independent

-- > The calculated

-Eigenvectors (aka

-Principal Components) will

-be the new axes that

-define the new space

-upon which the data will

-be mapped.

 Eigenvector which captures the biggest variance in dataset.
-Will become the new axis of the space.